bitelxux/anagrams/anagrams.rst

 Solution 1, as expected, has a very bad performance.

-Running each of the aproaches 500 times, Solution 1 is between 5000 and 8000 times slower than Solution 2 and Solution 3
+Running each of the approaches 500 times, Solution 1 is between 5000 and 8000 times slower than Solution 2 and Solution 3

 ========== ============== ============= ===============